MikeTaylor/palaeo-vo/vo-manuscript.md

 * Gray, Henry.
 1858. _Anatomy: descriptive and surgical_, 1st edition.
 J.W.
 Parker, London, UK.
 * Janensch, Werner.
 1950.
 Die Wirbelsaule von _Brachiosaurus brancai_. _Palaeontographica_ (Suppl.
 7) 3:27-93.
+* Krings, Markus, John A. Nyakatura, Matin S. Fischer and Hermann Wagner.
+2014.
+The cervical spine of the American barn owl (_Tyto furcata pratincola_): I. Anatomy of the vertebrae and regionalization in their S-shaped arrangement. _PLOS ONE_ **9(3)**:e91653. https://doi.org/10.1371/journal.pone.0091653
 * Mannion, Philip D. 2018a.
 Peer Review #3 (1st round) of "_Xenoposeidon_ is the earliest known rebbachisaurid sauropod dinosaur (v0.1)".
 PeerJ. doi:10.7287/peerj.5212v0.1/reviews/3
 * Mannion, Philip D. 2018b.
 Peer Review #3 (2nd round) of "_Xenoposeidon_ is the earliest known rebbachisaurid sauropod dinosaur (v0.2)".
 PeerJ. doi:10.7287/peerj.5212v0.2/reviews/3
 * Owen, Richard.
 1854.
 The principal forms of the skeleton and of the teeth.
 Blanchard and Lea, Philadelphia.